 For years, cranberries had been something of a Holy Grail for me.
 They only live in the North Country, and then only in certain boggy places.
 Places that are closely guarded.
 The location of a good cranberry bog is secret kept as secret as the location of a good morel spot, or a duck hunting honey hole in the marsh.
 You just don’t ask someone where they get their cranberries.

 So for years I’d blundered around in vain.
-Until this past fall, when I was in Massachusetts visiting my family.
+Until one fall when I was in Massachusetts visiting my family.
 My friend Nate lives there, too, and he is almost as into hunting, fishing and foraging as I am.
 When I told him I’d be coming, he casually mentioned something about picking cranberries.
 Wait, what?
 Really?!
 Yeah, Nate said.
 He’d spotted some around Cape Ann.

 We spent some time fishing for mackerel in a steady drizzle, but no fish were biting so we scotched that idea pretty quick.
 “Let’s see if those cranberries are still around,” Nate said.
 I nonchalantly agreed, but inside I was squealing like a little girl.
 But as we drove toward the secret spot, The Negative crept in: We’ll get there and the berries will have gone by.
 Or someone else will have picked them.
 Or they won’t be ripe yet.